CodeYourFuture/curriculum/content/en/js3/blocks/fetch-films/index.md

 We've added a `try...catch` block to handle any errors that might occur.
 We've also added `await` to the `fetch` and `response.json()` calls.
 This means that the function will sensibly wait for the `fetch` to complete before trying to get the json data from the response.

 In our last implementation, we called the render function straight away.
-This time, we need to wait for the films to be fetched before we can render them, so let's write a new async function to initialise our app.
-Try it yourself first, then check your understanding below.
+This time, we need to wait for the films to be fetched before we can render them.
+Write a new async function to initialise our app.
+Try to write it yourself first, then check your understanding below.

 <details>
 <summary>Your `init` function should look something like this:</summary>